aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
       decr     Remove NUMBER [default=1] workers from the running daemon incr     Add NUMBER [default=1] workers to the running daemon logshow  Show the log of the daemon, press CTRL+C to quit restart  Restart the daemon.
       start    Start the daemon
-      start-circus  This will actually launch the circus daemon, either... status        Print the status of the current daemon or all daemons stop          Stop the daemon
+      status   Print the status of the current daemon or all daemons stop     Stop the daemon

 .. _verdi_data: